OT-SIMULATOR-KIT/ansible-simulator/README.md

 webserver2,service,nginx,restart
 ```

-- Update AnsibleSimulator utility which will take inventory file and Bellow mentions Task file as input
+- Update Jenkins Pipeline which will take inventory file and Bellow mentions Task file as input

 TomcatTaskfile
 ```